kiranwood/LHL-SQL-Project/starting_with_questions.md

 ### SQL Queries:

 ```
-SELECT country, name, productcount
+SELECT	country,
+	name,
+	productcount
-FROM (
+FROM
+	( -- Subquery to get only top-selling product
-SELECT country, name,
+	SELECT		country,
+			name,
 			count(name) AS productcount,
 			DENSE_RANK() OVER (PARTITION BY country ORDER BY COUNT(name) DESC)
 	FROM 		transaction_details
 	JOIN		transactions
-USING(visitid)
+	USING		(visitid)
 	JOIN 		products
-USING(productsku)
+	USING		(productsku)
 	GROUP BY	country, name
-ORDER BY productcount DESC )
+	ORDER BY	productcount DESC
+	)
 WHERE	dense_rank = 1
 ```

 ```
-SELECT	city, name, productcount
+SELECT	city,
+	name,
+	productcount
-FROM (
+FROM
+	(  -- Subquery to get only top-selling product
-SELECT city, name,
+	SELECT 		city,
+			name,
 			count(name) AS productcount,
 			DENSE_RANK() OVER (PARTITION BY city ORDER BY COUNT(name) DESC)
 	FROM 		transaction_details
 	JOIN 		transactions
-USING(visitid)
+	USING		(visitid)
 	JOIN 		products
-USING(productsku)
+	USING		(productsku)
 	GROUP BY	city, name
-ORDER BY productcount DESC )
+	ORDER BY	productcount DESC
+	)
 WHERE	dense_rank = 1
 ```

 ### Answer:

-The top selling product in the United States is Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel with 7 separate sales.
+The top selling product in the United States is the Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel with 7 separate sales.
 The rest only have one product with one sale.
 Austrailia's top product is the Nest® Cam Indoor Security Camera - USA.
 Canada has a tie with the Google Men's 3/4 Sleeve Raglan Henley Grey and Google Men's  Zip Hoodie.
 Israel top product is the Nest® Protect Smoke + CO Black Wired Alarm-USA and Switzerland's is the YouTube Men's 3/4 Sleeve Henley.

-# Dont Forget to Add
+Most cities only have 1 sale per product.
+The only products that have mutiple sales are the Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel and the Nest® Protect Smoke + CO White Wired Alarm-USA with 2 sales in cities that are unidentified.

+Overall the product that has the most sales between counties and cities is the Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel.